Green spelt bio, the sister of freekeh

 Allergens

-This product contains the following allergen: gluten.
+This product contains the following allergen: gluten (spelt).

 This product is packaged and/or stored in a facility that also processes products containing nuts, peanuts, mustard, celery, gluten, sesame, soy and sulphite.
 Despite all precautions, this product may contain traces of these allergens.